 For morning pastries and, well, anytime macarons, pay a visit to boulanger extraordinaire Arnaud Delmontel’s boutique bakery.
 Family-run and fiercely authentic Sébastien Gaudard is the go-to for homemade chocolates, ice cream and perfectly formed puddings.
 Mesdemoiselles Madeleines is dedicated to the art of baking the classic French bite-size cake, rethought with myriad gourmet flavourings.

 South Pigalle is alive with the sound of cocktail shakers.
 Light-flooded L'Entrée des Artistes serves them up with a backdrop of white-washed brick walls and an all-vinyl soundtrack; and it’s handily located opposite the Grand Pigalle.
-The menu at vintage-styled Artisan is divided into those that are shaken and those that are stirred, but in any case the result is an expertly crafted and charmingly presented.
+The menu at vintage-styled Les Artisans is divided into those that are shaken and those that are stirred, but in any case the result is an expertly crafted and charmingly presented.
 To live it up like a local, try Glass for late-night dancing and DJ sets.